BeyondMafia/BeyondMafia-Integration/docs/role-icons.md

 4. Go to your fork's webpage, which should be `https://github.com/<your_username>/BeyondMafia-Integration`.

-5. Create codespace on your fork.
+5. Create a codespace on your fork.

 <img src="https://user-images.githubusercontent.com/24848927/219880024-8414b3e9-656a-4e50-abb6-0d042b5952e8.png" alt="create codespace" width="700"/>